mikecinnamon/MLearning/[ML-16] Example - Airline passenger satisfaction.md

 Out[3]: 0.467
 ```

-## Target vector and feature matrix
+## Target vector and features matrix

-As in other examples of supervised learning, we create a target vector and a feature matrix.
-The target vector is the last column (`sat`) and the feature matrix is made of the other columns.
+As in other examples of supervised learning, we create a target vector and a features matrix.
+The target vector is the last column (`sat`) and the features matrix is made of the other columns.

 ```
 In [4]: y = df['sat']